 Half-duplex operation relies on the CSMA/CD (Carrier Sense Multiple Access / Collision Detect) protocol to handle network traffic and collisions.
-In this mode, the internal carrier sense signal, CRS, responds to both transmit and receive activity.
+In this mode, the carrier sense signal, CRS, responds to both transmit and receive activity.
 In this mode, If data is received while the PHY is transmitting, a collision results.

 In full-duplex mode, the PHY is able to transmit and receive data simultaneously.
-In this mode, the internal CRS responds only to receive activity.
+In this mode, CRS responds only to receive activity.
 The CSMA/CD protocol does not apply and collision detection is disabled.
+Table 4.2 describes the behavior of the CRS bit under all receive/transmit conditions.